STUTTERING & PRONUNCIATION DIFFICULTIES

 What causes stuttering in kids & adults?

-Doctors and scientists are not 100% sure what causes stuttering.
-Most can agree that it happens when the brain’s messages don’t interact in the right way with body parts and muscles that affect speech.
-Stuttering might also be genetic.
+The exact cause of stuttering is complex, but research suggests it involves neurological differences in speech processing.
+Studies indicate a strong genetic component, as stuttering often runs in families.
+Additionally, environmental stressors such as pressure at school or home can sometimes exacerbate existing stuttering patterns.
 Studies have shown that children who stutter usually have a close family member with the same problem.
 Family stress and pressure at school or from parents can worsen existing stuttering.
 It is thus advised to meet an expert for stuttering treatment.

 When should you seek help?

 As a parent, there are also things that you can do to help your child.
 Remember, your child could be feeling embarrassed or frustrated.
 Never get angry at your child for stuttering.
-Try not to put added pressure on your child when it comes to speaking.
-Speaking should be fun; if you are always correcting their pronunciation in a stern way, they could become afraid to say what they want to.
+Avoid adding pressure on your child when they speak.
+Speaking should be fun!
+Constantly correcting their pronunciation in a strict way may make them hesitant to express themselves.
 It is also a good idea to use family mealtimes to chat.
 Switch the TV off, and talk to one another.
 This will encourage your child to speak without distraction.

 Here are some other things that you can do as a parent to help your child: